iankorf/MCB185-2023/README.md

 + Helps discourage copy-paste from Internet sources
 + Indentation errors are annoying
-+ Sometimes in life you have to follow arbitrary rules
++ Sometimes in life you have to follow arbitrary rules to succeed
 + The reasons for using spaces are not very convincing

 There is a historic convention that source code lines shouldn't be longer than